DO I HAVE A LEGAL OBLIGATION TO GET AN LTMP?

 WHAT IF NO ASBESTOS IS FOUND?

-If you have a survey completed and no asbestos is present then simply file your report away and relax.
+If you have a survey completed at your property and no asbestos is present, then simply file your report away and relax.
 Congratulations you have met your obligations.
 You are not required to obtain a management plan or register.

 YOUR RECOMMENDED IMPLEMENTATION PLAN

-• Identify competent survey company, like Solutions in Engineering
+• Identify a competent survey company, such as Solutions in Engineering

-• Order surveys for all buildings completed prior to 2000
+• Order surveys for all buildings constructed prior to 2000

 • It is strongly suggested you preorder the required onsite Asbestos register and management plan in the case where asbestos is found.
 (This makes compliance seamless and saves you money if asbestos is found.
 It all gets done at once.)